-This tool can be used by anyone who is seeking to hire snow & ice management services, and by snow removal contractors themselves, to asses the various attributes that make up a professional, quality snow management operation.
+This tool can be used by anyone who is seeking to hire snow & ice management services, and by snow removal contractors themselves, to assess the various attributes that make up a professional, quality snow management operation.

 Standard Glossary of Terms

-The glossary a general reference designed to help all industry stakeholders communicate more effectively.
+The glossary is a general reference designed to help all industry stakeholders communicate more effectively.
 It defines key terms used in the procuring, selling, planning, implementing, and legal defense of professional snow & ice management services in North America.

 Best Practices in Snow Service Procurement

-This 52 week visual timeline was created to help facilities and property managers, snow service providers, and snow industry suppliers align on a general schedule to streamline the RFP and contract negotiation process to ensure sites are ready before winter begins.
+This 52-week visual timeline was created to help facilities and property managers, snow service providers, and snow industry suppliers align on a general schedule to streamline the RFP and contract negotiation process to ensure sites are ready before winter begins.

 Best Practices for Sustainable Salt Use